axelvc/template-string.nvim/README.md

 ## Explication

-As soon as this plugin detects you're trying to use template (adding ${}) the quotes will be changed to backticks
+As soon as this plugin detects you're trying to use template strings (adding ${}) the quotes will be changed to backticks

 ### Examples